JeffA233/RLGym-Rust/README.md

 This is still somewhat WIP and undocumented. <br />

 TL;DR this is a Rust remake of RLGym.
-The primary intended purpose for my own project is to use it as a python module with PyO3/Maturin to have less compute cost vs dealing with Python.
+The primary intended purpose for my own project is to use it as a Python module with PyO3/Maturin to have less compute cost vs dealing with Python.
 If there is more interest in this then I may clean this up more and try to write some real documentation but I expect there to be very little interest.
 I do not have very rigorous error handling with Rocket League crashing yet, consider that a warning if Rocket League tends to crash for you with regular RLGym. <br />

 There are a couple changes done relative to regular RLGym.
 The first one is observation functions are put into a Vec for the possibility to have agents of multiple types of agents if desired.
 The second one is that terminal conditions should only return a single boolean for the sake of allowing complete explicit control of the boolean although in the end it really likely does not matter in terms of functionality. <br />